galexandrade/herodev-io/content/blog/graphql-organizing-your-rest-apis.md

 You could do some magic with `Promise.all()` but even that would be a nightmare and also not performant as it will hit the endpoints several times to fetch the `villain` and `heroes` for each movie from the browser.

-The above application is a pretty simple one just to exemplify the pain of fetching related data.
-I am sure you have a clear and real example where you were struggling in the same situation.
+The above application is a pretty simple one just to show the pain of fetching related data.
+I am sure you have a real, clear example of when you were struggling in the same situation.

 GraphQL might be the hero to save the day! 🦸🏻‍♂️